SilkRose/Pony/stories/fleetfall/fleetfall.md

 *I'd hate it if either of us lost our spot on the team.
 This has been both of our life goals since we were fillies.*

 *Would they just make us break up?
-That sure would be preferable.*
+That sure would suck…*

 *Rainbow Dash isn't always the most subtle pony at times.
 It is fun to watch her try, though.*